diffblue/gitlab/doc/administration/postgresql/moving.md

 # Moving GitLab databases to a different PostgreSQL instance **(FREE SELF)**

 Sometimes it is necessary to move your databases from one PostgreSQL instance to another.
-For instance if you are using AWS Aurora and you are preparing to enable Database Load Balancing, you will need to move your databases to RDS for PostgreSQL.
+For example, if you are using AWS Aurora and are preparing to enable Database Load Balancing, you will need to move your databases to RDS for PostgreSQL.